-In addition, the Project includes an attractive pedestrian/bicycle trail through the community, around the pond, and connecting the two phases to allow the residents of each phase to form one community.
+In addition, the Project includes an attractive pedestrian/bicycle trail connecting the two phases to allow the residents of each phase to form one community.
 Furthermore, this connection provides Phase 1 owners access to the recreational facilities within Phase 2 while giving Phase 2 residents convenient access to established commercial uses and public transportation stops along Towncenter Drive and in the Hollymead Towncenter.

 The conceptual trail network is shown on both the Application Plan (Z4) and the Illustrative Plan (Sheet Z5) within the Phase 2 Common Open Space.
-The precise location will be determined during the final site plan phase.
-This amenity feature offers residents within both phases the opportunity to exercise, gather, and interact with nature.
-All primary trails will be Class B-Type 2 (high maintenance pedestrian path) at a minimum.
-The multi-modal connector segment between Phase 1 and Phase 2 will be a 10' wide Class A-Type 1 (low maintenance, multi-use) trail.
-Trails leading off the primary trail into wooded and natural areas may be either a Class B-Type 1 or 2 trail.
-The trail network will enhance residents' enjoyment of the community's natural amenities, educate the residents about local flora and wildlife, and enable pedestrian circulation around the development to the various parks and recreational amenities.
+The precise location is conceptual and will be determined during the final site plan phase.
+This amenity feature offers residents within both phases the opportunity to exercise and interact with nature.
+All primary trails will be Class B-Type 2 (high maintenance pedestrian path) as a minimum; in the new section connecting Phase1 and Phase 2, we are proposing a 10' wide Class A-Type 1 (low maintenance, multi-use) trail network.
+Trails leading off the primary trail into more wooded and natural areas may be downgraded to either a Class B-Type 1 or 2 trail.
+Together, these networks of paths are intended to highlight the community's natural amenities as well as educate the residents of the local flora and wildlife all in a pedestrian-friendly manner.